azodichr/azodichr.github.io/aboutme.md

 </p>

-I live in Lansing, MI, where I am a PhD candidate studying plant science and computational biology in the [Shin-Han Shiu](https://github.com/ShiuLab) lab.
+I live in Melbourne, Australia, where I am a post-doctoral researcher studying functional genomics at the single cell level in the [Davis McCarthy](https://www.svi.edu.au/research_themes/bioinformatics_and_cellular_genomics/) lab.
 I enjoy working at the interface of different fields.
-My dissertation research touches on plant genetics, data science, predictive biology, gene regulation, genomics, and even a bit of social science.
-My main focus is on developing machine learning and deep learning algorithms to predict important plant traits from genetic data.
+My PhD research touched on plant genetics, data science, predictive biology, gene regulation, genomics, and even a bit of social science.
 My undergraduate degree is in Molecular Biology and Biochemistry from Middlebury College.